kiboschool/tk-web-foundations/src/lessons/javascript-fundamentals/introduction-to-javascript.md

 - using `alert` to show a popup message
 - using `console.log` to show a message in the console
 - typing something that is not valid JavaScript, to see what an error message looks like

-## Running JavaScript Code
-Previously, we saw how to link a JavaScript file to our HTML web page.
-When building web applications, that is the default way to execute your JavaScript code.

-We also saw how to use the DevTools Console to run small snippets of code.
-That is usually a good way to try out a small portion of JavaScript code, especially when learning or testing some code.

-Alternatively, we can also use web-based interactive tools similar to [CodePen.io](https://codepen.io/) which we used during our HTML and CSS lessons.
-One such tool is [PythonTutor.com](https://pythontutor.com/).
-Although it's called Python Tutor, we can also use it to run JavaScript code (among other languages).
-In the coming lessons, we'll be using this interactive tool to execute our JavaScript code.
-The cool thing about this tool is that it also helps you to visualize what happens behind the scenes during code execution.

-The video below demonstrates how to use this tool.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/nnbSQQH-SGw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>